BettercareHealth/bettercare/maternal-mental-health/test-5.md

 ---

 # Test 5: Special medical issues in maternal mental health

-Please choose the ONE most correct answer to each question:

 1. Which statement about HIV and mental illness is correct?
 	-	HIV-positive women are usually mentally ill
 	-	Pregnant HIV-positive mothers will have babies that are mentally ill
 	+	Mental illness is more common among HIV-positive women